Originally Posted: Jun 24, 2016

 Think hard about your answer to this question.
 Not just the campus itself, take into account the location, the social scene, the cost of living, and outside opportunities.
 There have been students who moved from Florida to go to university in New York only to hate it because they can’t stand cold weather.
 Remind yourself that when you choose a college, you’re choosing where you’re going to live and spend a lot of time for the next four years and maybe even after.
 If you can’t picture yourself living there comfortably, reassess your decision.

-These are just a few questions to get the ball rolling with your college search.
-Research is everything.
-Take your time and soon you’ll find more than enough colleges that would be a good fit.
+These are just a few unexpected questions to get the ball rolling with your college search.
+Remember that there's no such thing as a stupid question, and research is everything.
+Take your time and soon you’ll find more than enough colleges that would be a good fit for you.